sgmurphy/wordpress-plugins/siteorigin-panels/readme.txt

 SiteOrigin offers a single premium plugin that enhances and extends Page Builder, the Widgets Bundle, SiteOrigin CSS and all of our free themes.
 Find out more about [SiteOrigin Premium](https://siteorigin.com/downloads/premium/) and the powerful addons it offers.

 == Changelog ==

+= 2.29.20 – 08 August 2024 =
+* Rank Math: Resolved content analysis issue when multiple blocks in use.

 = 2.29.19 – 21 July 2024 =
 * Further improvements for attribute name handling.